 Romance and dating scams usually take place via online dating websites, but in some cases, these scammers also use email or social media to make contact.
 Online romance fraudsters have been known to make phone calls to their victims as a first introduction.

 A scammer would typically create a fake online dating profile specifically designed to lure their victims.
-They may use fictional names or even falsely assume the identities of well-known people such as aid workers, military personnel or even professionals working abroad.
+They may use fictional names or even falsely assume the identities of well-known people such as aid workers, military personnel, or even professionals working abroad.

-Using their fake profiles, romance and dating scammers will often express strong emotions for you in a concise period and will even suggest moving the relationship away from the online dating website to more private channels such as WhatsApp, email or even phone.
+Using their fake profiles, romance, and dating scammers will often express strong emotions for you in a concise period and will even suggest moving the relationship away from the online dating website to more private channels such as WhatsApp, email, or even phone.
 They will go to greater lengths to gain your trust and interest such as sharing personal information, showering you with romantic words, and even send you gifts.
 This process can take days to months just to create a “romantic atmosphere of a lifetime” and some might even fake to book flights to come and visit you but they never come.

 Once they have your trust and when your defenses are down, they will ask (either directly or indirectly) for gifts, money or even your banking and credit card details.
 Some will also request you to send videos or pictures of yourself.

 The dating scammer will fake to need cash for some personal emergency.
-For example, some will claim to have someone close who need prompt medical attention such as an expensive medical operation; others will claim to be undergoing financial hardships due to bad luck such as attack in the street or a failed business.
+For example, some will claim to have someone close who needs prompt medical attention such as an expensive medical operation; others will claim to be undergoing financial hardships due to bad luck such as the attack in the street or a failed business.
 The romance scammer will also claim that they want to visit but they cannot afford the travel expenses unless you lend them some money to cover their travel expenses.

-At times the scammer might even send you valuable items such as mobile phones, expensive watches or laptop computers and request you to resend these items somewhere.
+At times the scammer might even send you valuable items such as mobile phones, expensive watches, or laptop computers and request you to resend these items somewhere.
 They will come up will some reasons why they need you to send these items, but this is just but a way for them to cover up their criminal footprints.
 If not good, some will send you money and request you to purchase the goods and them somewhere.
 Some will even request you to accept cash in your bank account and then transfer it to someone else account.